massalabs/massa-docs/index.rst

 ---------

-If you have any questions regarding the project or wish to discuss technical aspects in more depth, feel free to reachout to us in our community channels:
+If you have any questions regarding the project or wish to discuss technical aspects in more depth, feel free to reach out to us in our community channels:

 - `Telegram <https://t.me/massanetwork>`_
 - `Twitter <https://twitter.com/MassaLabs>`_